Dragon Pulse Ampharos: A comprehensive meta analysis

 As it can be seen, Dragon Pulse is a bad move for Ampharos.
 Ampharos is not a Dragon type Pokémon in its base form, and thus the STAB bonus has not been applied to movesets with Dragon Pulse as the charge move.
 Even if the STAB bonus was applied, the weave DPS wouldn’t surpass the one for Charge Beam and Zap Cannon.

-In comparison, Thunder Shock and Wild Charge (the best Electric type moveset in the game) has a weave DPS of 22.91.
-Thus, it can be said that the addition of Dragon Pulse in Ampharos’ movepool won’t increase its viability in the current metagame.
+Thus, it can be said that the addition of Dragon Pulse in Ampharos’ or Mega Ampharos’ move pool doesn’t increase its viability in the current meta game.

 Dragon Pulse vs. Outrage

-There are several Dragon type charge moves in the game as of now.
-Dragon Claw and Twister are 3-bar charge moves, Dragon Pulse and Outrage are 2-bar charge moves and Draco Meteor is the only full-bar Dragon charge move.
+There are 6 Dragon type charge moves in the game as of now.
+Dragon Claw, Breaking Swipe and Twister are 3-bar charge moves, Dragon Pulse and Outrage are 2-bar charge moves and Draco Meteor is the only full-bar Dragon charge move.

 Would a Dragon Pulse buff shake things up?